 City-dweller?
-You might think that if you’ve no garden, no spare-time, or maybe no desire whatsoever to get green-fingered, then compost isn’t anything to do with you.
-But that’s where you’re wrong: compost is relevant for everyone, and it’s worth celebrating…
+5 reasons YOU should care about compost and you might think that if you’ve no garden, no spare-time, or maybe no desire whatsoever to get green-fingered, then compost isn’t anything to do with you but that’s where you’re wrong: compost is relevant for everyone, and it’s worth celebrating.

 Food is NOT Safe for Landfill